Use the buttons to change class or area:

 Maths

-To start the year, the children will focus on ‘Place Value’ which underpins the children’s understanding of number and is a very important aspect to their learning.
-We will move onto ‘Addition and Subtraction’ and ‘Multiplication and Division’ later in the term.
-Children will practise their arithmetic and calculation skills every day in class.
-They will also continue to work on their Times Tables knowledge using TTRS.
-As with the rest of the year, the children should be practising their times tables regularly using TTRS at home as they are encouraged to do in school.
+To start the year, the children will be learning about ‘Length and Perimeter’.
+We will the move on to ’Fractions’ and ‘Mass and Capacity.’
+We will also be developing and practising arithmetic skills in class every day.
+This will help the children to build confidence and fluency in carrying out mental and written calculations.
+The children will continue to work on their Times Tables using TTRS.
+As with the rest of the year, the children should be practising their times tables regularly using TTRS at home as they are encouraged to do so in school.
+TTRS knowledge will be invaluable when the children learn about fractions.

 Science